xsampedro/quantum3_docs/output/realtime/getting-started/realtime-intro.md

 Photon Realtime always connects clients to a server, as opposed to connecting clients directly.
 Some SDKs (e.g. Fusion) may establish an additional, independent connection to a host.

-The [Photon Cloud is the default option as scalable infrastructure.](/realtime/current/connection-and-authentication/regions) A free Photon Account provides access to it for testing and development without obligation.
+The [Photon Cloud is the default option as scalable infrastructure.](/realtime/current/connection-and-authentication/regions) Creating an Exit Games Account is free and without any obligation to purchase any Exit Games products.

 The server side is split into three distinct server types: